-You may read the questions first, but do not attempt to answer the questions without reading the passage.
-It is also unwise to skim the passage instead of reading it carefully; you are likely to make inaccurate assumptions if you base them on only a few words or a short phrase.
+That most people had sexist attitudes toward women's athletics is evident from some of the team names, most of which alluded more to words or a short phrase.
 Often, the correct answer requires combining information from different parts of the passage.
 Since there will always be a question asking what the passage is about, try to formulate the answer by the time you have finished reading the passage.
 Likewise, try to answer each question before reading the choices.
 Then look at the choices to see which is closest to your answer.
 If none seems to be your answer, read the question again.
 You may reread the passage before you choose your answer.